ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 - Allow Aggregators to advertise multiple HPKE configurations. (\*)

 - Clarify requirements for enforcing anti-replay.
-Namely, while it is sufficient to detect repeeated report IDs, it is also enough to detect repeated IDs and timestamps.
+Namely, while it is sufficient to detect repeated report IDs, it is also enough to detect repeated IDs and timestamps.

 - Remove the extensions from the Report and add extensions to the plaintext payload of each ReportShare. (\*)

-- Clarify that extensions are mandatory to implement: If an Aggregator does not recongize a ReportShare's extension, it must reject it.
+- Clarify that extensions are mandatory to implement: If an Aggregator does not recognize a ReportShare's extension, it must reject it.

 - Clarify that Aggregators must reject any ReportShare with repeated extension types.